norton120/Lucy/Lucy/lucy/README.md

     per_user = True, # each human has a 1:1 relationship with an ego
 )

-ego.attach_tool("sid_project.tools.tool1.message_user") # add the ability for sid to send messages back to the user! ego.attach_tool("https://github.com/cool_sid_tools/weather.git") # tool that enables Sid to get weather data ego.attach_tool("sid_coffee_pot.coffee_pot") # tool package on pypi that allows you to toggle off and on some random guy's coffee pot at UCLA
+ego.attach_tool("lucy_project.tools.tool1.message_user") # add the ability for lucy to send messages back to the user! ego.attach_tool("https://github.com/cool_lucy_tools/weather.git") # tool that enables Lucy to get weather data ego.attach_tool("lucy_coffee_pot.coffee_pot") # tool package on pypi that allows you to toggle off and on some random guy's coffee pot at UCLA

 ego.start() # ego runs perpetually as a daemon task

-# but how to do users talk to our ego, and our ego talk to users? that's why Sid is a library and not a project! that part is up to the project author.
+# but how to do users talk to our ego, and our ego talk to users? that's why Lucy is a library and not a project! that part is up to the project author.
 # for example, maybe this is a fastapi implementation
 @app.post("/")
-def message_sid(
+def message_lucy(
     user: Depends[get_current_user],
-    ego: Depends[get_sid_ego]
+    ego: Depends[get_lucy_ego]
 ):
-    ego.message_from_user(user=user, message=message) # Sid sends messages to the user all by himself with the `message_user` tool we gave him earlier!
+    ego.message_from_user(user=user, message=message) # Lucy sends messages to the user all by himself with the `message_user` tool we gave him earlier!

-Under the hood, each agent has a `stimuli` queue where all new information - messages from users, responses from tools, and warnings from the  sid OS about memory size - are enqued.
+Under the hood, each agent has a `stimuli` queue where all new information - messages from users, responses from tools, and warnings from the  lucy OS about memory size - are enqued.

 ```